mk-fg/reliable-discord-client-irc-daemon/README.rst

 so if it gets too silly and maddening, set ``name-preference-order = login`` to use unique consistent IRC-friendly nicks for everyone instead.

+IRC ``/who`` command can help translating between these names, for example ``/who john1234`` can be used to dump info for that name/login into server buffer, which should include all users with that name, and all their per-discord details.

 .. _not the case with Discord:
   https://support.discord.com/hc/en-us/articles/12620128861463-New-Usernames-Display-Names